Frequently Asked Questions about Nkwúkwma Pemberton

 Has a Stormwater management plan been approved by the Village?
 How will the development manage runoff downstream towards the residents below Benchlands (Elmwood Dr area)?

-The Village of Pemberton has recently initiated a Stormwater Management Plan (SWMP) model for the catchment area (currently funded by Skénkenam Developments’) that includes Nkwúkwma.
+The Village of Pemberton has completed a Stormwater Management Plan (SWMP) model for the catchment area (currently funded by Skénkenam Developments’) that includes the Nkwúkwma.
 The study will evaluate existing infrastructure, flow routes, peak runoff rates, and potential deficiencies in the existing system.
 In addition, the SWMP will evaluate the proposed development and its impact on existing systems, with the goal of minimizing the impact on existing downstream infrastructure and means of matching pre-development flow rates in the post-development scenario.
+The Pemberton Valley Dyking District has recommended that all storm water flows be directed to Pemberton Creek, and not impact the Arn Canal.

 The stormwater detention ponds at Staehli Park don’t seem to function.
 Will the development address this?